bencoveney/ts-function-docs/README.md

 Look at `/input` and `/output` for examples.

 Currently documents classes, their methods and parameters.
-Parameters with decorators are excluded.
+Parameters with the @ignored decorator are excluded.